HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-06-01-attacks-on-blockchain.md

 This has happened to many smaller blockchains in the past.
 In fact, Horizen suffered from a 51% attack in early June 2018.
 We immediately started to work on a solution to mitigate the risk of a 51% attack on smaller blockchains that are not secured by as much computing power as for example the Bitcoin blockchain.

 [We came up with a solution](https://www.horizen.global/assets/files/A-Penalty-System-for-Delayed-Block-Submission-by-Horizen.pdf) that penalizes delayed block submissions.
 There is no legitimate reason for a miner, to broadcast several blocks to the network at once.
 Our protection mechanism makes these attacks very costly.
 So costly that it does not make any economic sense to perform such an attack on our network.
 Many other blockchains are now looking to implement a similar protection mechanism with their protocol.
-You can find the whitepaper to our protection mechanism here.

 ### Summary